January 02, 2016

 Availability of IPv6

 It looks like no company is providing native IPv6 access to the Internet — at least on the consumer level or for small business accounts.
 According to some online publications, Deutsche Telekom has already started their IPv6 rollout in their networking — including their cellular network in Germany.
-They have supposedly chosen to use Dual Stack for the transition period.
+They have supposedly chosen to use Dual Stack1 for the transition period.
 I say “supposedly” because I use a different provider at home and my T-Mobile cell phone internet access seems to be IPv4 only, so I cannot verify it.

 Dual stack where you can; tunnel where you must